Supervising for Resilience

 Dates and times:

-- Trainings are virtual so technology devices are needed.
+- Trainings are virtual so technology devices are needed including a mic and camera.
 One person per device will allow for the best participation.

 - Participants need to have a quiet space to participate in training.

 NEON, on rare occasions, may have to cancel an event.
 Refunds will be offered per our stipulations below, or the registrant may choose to attend another training of the same value on another date offered.
 CEUs will not be awarded for sessions that do not occur.

 For registration amounts greater than $100, registrants may request a full refund 2 weeks prior to the training.
 Within the 2 weeks before the event, 50% will be refunded.
 No refunds will be given upon the day of the training or afterward.
 For registration amounts less than $100, 50% will be refunded up to one week before the training date.
 After that, no refunds will be made.Register Here

 - Introduction and Understanding Roles of Staff and Supervisor